Podcast: Download

 You need games that push you a little, such as these memory exercises you can play with on your own.

-Other challenging games include live action role playing games.
-Sometimes I hold Memory Detective, for example, so please be sure to subscribe for notifications.
+Other challenging games include live-action role-playing games.
+Sometimes I host Memory Detective, for example.

-Although not technically a game, the mystery genre involves solving problems and puzzles.
-This is one reason why I wrote the novel Flyboy.
-It allows you to “play along” as a detective uses memory techniques to help him save the day and solve a crime.
+To make sure this game involves lots of memory exercise, I wrote a novel tie-in called Flyboy.
+Knowing the story not only allows you to “play along” as a detective uses memory techniques to help him save the day and solve a crime.

 Memorizing a deck of cards and trying to beat your own record is a powerful cognitive training exercise, for example, and studies have shown it improves your brain.